 For the past two field seasons, staff from the Minnesota Biological Survey and Nongame Regions 1 and 3 have been studying Richardson’s ground squirrels.
 We’ve been searching for new colony locations, visiting historic records, and testing protocols to monitor this species.
 Some colonies, like the one at Mentor Prairie WMA, are thriving, while others have disappeared.
 We’re going to continue our searches and refine our surveys in the upcoming field seasons.

 Wood turtles are a threatened species in Minnesota.
 That’s why we’ve been conducting surveys,identifying threats, monitoring the population, and experimenting with conservation actions to help this important species.
-A Minnesota Wood Turtle Conservation Plan is currently being developed by our Wood Turtle Planning Team and will identify priorities for wood turtle conservation over the next 10 years.
+A Minnesota Wood Turtle Conservation Plan was developed by our Wood Turtle Planning Team and identifies priorities for wood turtle conservation over the next 10 years.

 - Minnesota's Important Bird Areas